carflor/movieReviewer/README.md

 ## Dope or Nope

 This goal of this project was to build a movie reviewing app with several technologies we had never used before, including React, Express, and Router.
-The project was completed within 21 days and uses jest, dom, and react testing libraries for unit and integration tests.
+The project was completed within 21 days and uses jest, and react testing libraries for unit and integration tests.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).